xacobv/Bad-Apple-In-VS-Code-Terminal/README.md

 This is a fun little project I did that is just an ASCII image convertor and a video to images convertor.
-Here's the link to the actual video: [Here](https://www.youtube.com/watch?v=FtutLA63Cp8&ab_channel=kasidid2)
+Here's the link to the actual video: [Here](https://www.youtube.com/watch?v=FtutLA63Cp8&ab_channel=kasidid2) All you have to do is run video_to_image.py and then ascii_video_convertor

 ## Required Libraries
 * PIL